objectionary/news.eolang.org/_posts/2022/12/2022-12-22-declarative-while.md

 w.eq 2
 ```

-How is it possible to rewrite this code in order to make its flow of dataizations
+You may wonder, how is it possible to rewrite this code in order to make its flow of dataizations
 be the following (a traditional imperative expectation, which is almost what we've had in EO before
 the recent changes):